 From the quote and the table, readers are supposed to believe the above-ground silver stock stood at 79,308 tonnes by late 2018.
 Annual mine production in 2018 was 27,000 tonnes, implying a stock to flow ratio of 3.

 However, in the World Silver Survey 2019, we also read:

 Jewelry, silverware and other finished fabricated products that are in the possession of end-users are not included in our definition of above-ground refined stocks.

-But why is jewelry excluded from the data?
-Silver jewelry should be included for the same reason gold jewelry is included in the above-ground stock of gold: if the price is right, jewelry can and will be sold into the market.
+But why is jewellery excluded from the data?
+Silver jewellery should be included for the same reason gold jewellery is included in the above-ground stock of gold: if the price is right, jewellery can and will be sold into the market.
 We must conclude that the data from The Silver Institute is incomplete.
 Additionally, in the World Silver Survey 2019, we find all sorts of supply and demand figures that are not correlated with the price of silver, confirming this data is incomplete.

 Strangely, in 1992, The Silver Institute published complete data on above-ground silver, disclosing above-ground volumes to be an order of magnitude higher than current “identifiable above-ground stocks,” but it stopped doing that.

 To learn more about the above-ground stock of silver, I reached out to the United States Geological Survey (USGS).
-I asked how much silver has been mined throughout history, and how much of that has been lost.
-They replied 1,740,000 tonnes of silver had been dug up by 2017, of which 7 to 10 % has been lost.
+I asked how much silver has been mined throughout history and how much of that has been lost.
+They replied 1,740,000 tonnes of silver had been dug up by 2017, of which 7–10% has been lost.
 Based on their numbers, I’ve computed that 1,616,805 tonnes were still with us by late 2018.